aalin/tetrijs/README.md

 # tetrijs

-Tetris clone that runs in iTerm2 (and maybe other terminals).
+Tetris clone for modern terminals.
+Tested in iTerm2, alacritty and urxvt.

 Requires node 8+.